romain-drai/portfolio/README.md

 # My Portfolio

-Some cool projects I did in graduate school
+A cool project on Hamiltonian Monte Carlo I did in graduate school